AU SUJET DE L’HOMME NICE

 This Monarque with an M seems to be a Crowned King or perhaps merely a printer’s spontaneous capitalization?
 This may or may not be Nostredame’s king; who was born as one of the people.

-Line 4, OF ‘ravir’ means either threatening-attacking or delighting-seizing so ‘removing’ is palatable but a little toned down.
+Line 4, OF ‘ravir’ means either threatening-attacking or delighting-seizing so ‘removing’ is a palatable choice but a little toned down.

 Quatrain V 79 Humility elevated